bmdako/BerlingskeMQ/README.md

 redis> LRANGE worker1-queue 0 -1
 (empty list or set)
 ```

-When starting a worker, it resumes any (unfinished) tasks in it's processing queue before fetching a new task from the global work queue.
+Now the cycle repeats itself by executing the blocking `BRPOPLPUSH`.

 If the worker is terminated with a `SIGINT`, all tasks in the processing queue is finished before the process is terminated.
-This is to avoid tasks that needs to be resumed.
+This is to avoid tasks left in the processing queue that needs to be resumed.
+Furthermore, when starting a worker, it resumes any unfinished tasks in it's processing queue before fetching a new task from the global work queue.